renesas/ra-fsp-examples/example_projects/ek_ra2e1/crc/crc_ek_ra2e1_ep/readme.txt

 * For any event or API failure appropriate messages is displayed on RTT viewer.
 * User can change the polynomial to CRC_16 and CRC_CCITT and bit order from MSB to LSB from CRC configurator and observe the results.
 * The application does not work for CRC_32 bit polynomial.
+* Please refer the latest FSP User Manual for comparison with popular online CRC calculator and the associated limitations are captured in it.

 2. Hardware Settings:
         Single jumper wires is required to establish loop back connection for SCI UART within the board with TXD and RXD pins